kevalmorabia97/FPARM-Frequent-Patterns-and-Association-Rule-Miner/README.md

 <hr>

-After that, the transaction is processed and converted to numbers which makes it easier to handle in the hashtree The processed transaction is saved inside **_ProcessedTransaction.data_** file which looks like this:
+After that, the transaction is processed and converted to numbers which makes it easier to handle in the hashtree The processed transaction is saved inside **_processedTransaction.data_** file which looks like this:
 ```
 0,1,2,
 0,1,2,3,4,